akrherz/facets/docs/meetings.md

+14 May 2018 - Arritt Gassman Adrianna Alex
+  - For the June meeting, we want to show the results of the dynamic downscale
+  - [ ] Dr Arritt needs me to generate the 0z-0z precip files for erainterim
+  - [x] email Dr Arritt about needing more hadgem rcp85 data on cori
+  - [ ] LOCA dump needs to be between 1989 thru 2010, not 1979 thru 2000
+    priorioty: hadgem2-es, gfdl-esm2m, mpi_lr
+  - the RCP pathway is more in terms of radiative forcing than CO2
+  - [ ] For the dynamically downscaled, just dump tmax, tmin, and pr not all the other vars, instead of splitting at 2005, just use 1984 thru 2005
+  - Todd will likely run these, not Yiannis
+  - [ ] Dr Arritt wants me to dump the 25km run, not 12km, hmmm
+  - [ ] maybe I should send a dump of PRISM data
+  - [ ] Do European precip sensors also have 0.01 tipping mechanisms?
+  - [ ] shifts in extreme 25mm/day precip
+  - [ ] review swat guide for how the climate generator works.

  2 Apr 2018 - Arritt Gassman Sirini
   - SWAT has some online tooling/data available for LOCA downscaled already, but this data is only for HUC10 and HUC8, they did not want to go down to